pandyabhavik2494/API_Monitor/README.md

 # API Monitor

-A simple Java based program which can montior the status of certain configurable third party APIs.
+A simple Java based program which can monitor the status of certain configurable third party APIs.

 It uses the concepts of Scheduler, Multithreading and Two way Client-Server communication via Socket programming in Java to provide the following functionalities: